A low carb diet beginners guide for starting out on the journey to better health and weight loss. Here’s the basics for this way of eating.

 Of course, like many things in life, nothing comes free.
 Yes, diet does play a huge role in the success of a low carb diet for weight loss and following the advice in this beginners guide will get you off to a good start.
 However, the weight will not just magically shed off.

 A diet low in carbs should include adequate fat.
 Eating only foods that are low carb will make your body more efficient by producing less insulin and therefore store less fat.
 Your body will also become more efficient at burning fat.
 Thus, a moderate amount of exercise is necessary to burn off this fat.
-Living a sedentary lifestyle may work initially for the first few pounds, but if you want long term results and greater weight losses make sure to incorporate a few hours a week of exercise to compliment your diet.
+Living a sedentary lifestyle may work initially for the first few pounds, but if you want long term results and greater weight losses make sure to incorporate a few hours a week of quick exercise to compliment your diet.

 So whether you are looking to slim down or try something new, switching to a low carb diet requires a necessary change to your lifestyle.
 Although many choose to go low carb to lose weight, it’s something that should be switched to permanently for better health.
 To compliment the effects of the diet, particularly for weight loss, it is also important to incorporate moderate levels of exercise.